 - Budget– Our analysis discovered that Travelers is the cheapest across the board and Alfa Insurance is second.

-- Popularity– If you want to go with the most popular auto insurance provider in Alabama, State Farm not only ranks number one, but has a pretty low complaint index too.
+- Popularity–If you want to go with the most popular auto insurance provider in Alabama, State Farm not only ranks number one, but has a pretty low complaint index too.
+Customers seem to have a good experience with routine questions and claims.

 - Customer Satisfaction– Progressive has the lowest complaints in the state and is in the top five market share.
 Although, our data shows that their policies are much more expensive than others.

 Depending on whether you’re farming in the country and barely driving or commuting to school in Auburn, you’ll need to call and get a quote to get an exact price.
-Call an agent at 855-462-2213 and start comparing insurance policies.
+Call an agent at [mapi-phone /] and start comparing insurance policies.

 Where We Found The Facts